-Toxins in the Home
+oxins in the Home

-From household cleaning products to paint, moth repellents and air fresheners, toxins lurk in our homes, accumulate in our bodies, and contribute to a variety of illnesses.

-Volatile Organic compounds (VOC's) are present in every home and every workplace.
+From household cleaners to paint, these products should be limited in the home!

+Toxins lurk in our homes, accumulate in our bodies, and contribute to a variety of illnesses.
+Volatile Organic Compounds (VOCs) are present in every home and every workplace.

 They comprise a large number of the toxins in our home.
-As a liquid that can evaporate into the air we breathe, VOC's can have a number of short-term and long-term adverse health effects.
-Examples of VOC's include:
+As a liquid that can evaporate into the air we breathe.
+VOCs can have a number of short-term and long-term adverse health effects.
+Examples of VOCs include:

 - Paints and lacquers

 - Paint strippers

 - Cleaning supplies

 - Pesticides

 - Building materials and furnishings

 - Office equipment such as copiers and printers

 - Correction fluids and carbonless copy paper

-- Graphics and craft materials such as glues and adhesives, permanent markers and photographic solutions
+- Graphics and craft materials such as glues and adhesives, permanent markers, and photographic solutions

 - Moth repellents and air fresheners

 - Stored fuels and automotive products

 - Dry-cleaned clothing

-Three of the most dangerous VOC's include:
+Three of the most dangerous VOCs include:

 Formaldehyde - A known carcinogen, yet it is still used in cleaning products, permanent press fabrics, wallpapers, furniture, and mattresses.
-It is a respiratory irritant that can cause dizziness, insomnia, headaches and rashes.
+It is a respiratory irritant that can cause dizziness, insomnia, headaches, and rashes.

-Perchloroethylene - an organic solvent used by many dry cleaners, despite the fact that it can damage the liver, kidneys and vision.
-It has been listed by the Environmental Protection Agency (EPA) as a hazardous air pollutant, and comprises 90% of all groundwater pollution in the U.S.
+Perchloroethylene - An organic solvent used by many dry cleaners, despite the fact that it can damage the liver, kidneys, and vision.
+It has been listed by the Environmental Protection Agency (EPA) as a hazardous air pollutant and comprises 90% of all groundwater pollution in the U.S.

-Benzene - used in a large variety of products, such as paints, plastics, detergents, rubber, and solvents.
+Benzene - Used in a large variety of products, such as paints, plastics, detergents, rubber, and solvents.
 It has also been found in cigarette smoke and petroleum solvents.
 Benzene exposure has been named a Class A carcinogen by the EPA.
-It has been linked to leukemia, skin problems, respiratory illness, lung cancer, bladder cancer and lymph gland cancer.
+It has been linked to leukemia, skin problems, respiratory illness, lung cancer, bladder cancer, and lymph gland cancer.